 What I love: green chili, longboarding (I mainly watch), the weather.

-There’s plenty to see, but haven’t explored too much.posted almost 2 years ago
+There’s plenty to see, but haven’t explored too much.posted over 2 years ago

 Make Her Feel Welcome with Chic Points

 10 points - Become a fan

 5 points - Vote her photos into the Style Gallery